Program Coordinator 18 Reasons

 This position requires being in the field 65% of the time, driving 15% of the time, and working in an office setting 20% of the time.
 While in the field, frequent lifting, moving, or carrying supplies up to 50 pounds, including use of stairs, is required.
 General office duties include: computer work, filing, phone communication, copying.
 Reasonable accommodation may be made to enable any qualified person to perform the essential job duties.

-This is a twelve-month, full-time position.
+This is a one year full-time position.
 You are expected to work at least 35 hours per week with 18 Reasons.
 Many part-time school schedules and part-time work schedules can be accommodated.

 Note: You must be a US citizen to accept an AmeriCorps position.

 - Segal Education Award ($6,195) at the end of the service year